 In order to see sustained growth over a length of time, organizations must be innovative.
-The question is, what does that really mean, and further, how do you specifically define it for your company?
-To understand how innovation fits into your organization’s business model, you need to evaluate two key areas.
-Let’s begin with a simple definition to better understand business innovation.
+The question is, what does that really mean?
+How do you specifically define innovation for your company?
+To understand how innovation fits into your organization’s business model, you need to evaluate two key areas: your culture of innovation, and your innovation capabilities.
+Let’s begin by defining innovation in business.

-For business purposes, innovation is the process of conceptualizing and implementing new ideas, processes or products; or re-imagining existing ideas, processes, or products to be used in unique and new ways.
+What is business innovation?
+For business purposes, innovation is the process of conceptualizing and implementing new ideas, processes or products.
+Business innovation can also include re-imagining existing ideas, processes, or products to be used in unique and new ways.
 Innovation comes in many forms, and the approach can vary based on the organization’s industry, size, and resources.

 Here, we’ll discuss: